Balance Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 There are also four Conduits that are locked behind their respective Covenants that interact with their abilities.

 - Conflux of Elements is the best Covenant specific Potency Conduit.
 Night Fae relies on Convoke the Spirits for a bulk of their damage and this buffs that ability by a flat damage percentage.
 Best on single target.
+You will always pick this when you play Night Fae.

 - Endless Thirst is the Venthyr Potency Conduit.
 This buffs your Critical Strike chance per stack but is too undertuned to be used in most cases.